Events and news

 16 July 2024

-In cooperation with the Viadrina Center B/ORDERS IN MOTION, this brown bag lecture/ research factory is dedicated to the ongoing controls at the German-Polish border and their impact in Frankfurt (Oder) and Słubice.
+In cooperation with the Viadrina Center B/ORDERS IN MOTION, this present-day analysis at lunchtime/research factory is dedicated to the ongoing controls at the German-Polish border and their effects in Frankfurt (Oder).

 The temporary stationary controls introduced by the Federal Ministry of the Interior at the borders with Poland, the Czech Republic and Switzerland also affect the German-Polish border crossing in Frankfurt (Oder) and Słubice.
-Since October 2023, the German Federal Police have been carrying out controls at the city border bridge, a measure that has been extended several times.
-The declared aim of the controls is to curb "irregular migration" and combat smuggling by preventing unauthorised entry attempts before they enter the country.
+Since October 2023, the Federal Police have been carrying out the measure at the city bridge, which has been extended several times.
+The stated aim of the checks is to curb "irregular migration" and combat smuggling by preventing unauthorised entry attempts before they enter the country.
 The measures have been criticised in various ways.
-While some consider that they have too little or no effect, others criticise the risk of discrimination and racial profiling during their implementation.
+While some criticise the measures for having too little or no effect, others criticise the risk of discrimination and racial profiling during implementation.

 What consequences can now be recognised in practice?
-The Green Party parliamentary group in Brandenburg has commissioned an expert report to assess the situation.
-With our guests and authors of the study Marcus Engler and Lea Sophie Christinck from the Centre for Integration and Migration Research Berlin (DeZIM), we discussed the state of affairs from a scientific perspective.
+The Green Party parliamentary group has commissioned an expert report to assess the situation.
+With our guests and authors of the study Marcus Engler and Lea Sophie Christinck from the Centre for Integration and Migration Research Berlin (DeZIM), we would like to discuss the state of affairs from a scientific perspective.
 How can the measures be categorised in terms of their effectiveness?
-How are the discourses on security and migration currently changing?
-What impact do the local restrictions have on the understanding of the EU declared values and the right to freedom of movement in the continent?
+How are the discourses on security and migration changing?
+What impact do local restrictions have on the understanding of European values and the right to freedom of movement in Europe?

-Read a report about the event in Viadrina Logbuch (in German) or find the video recording on the Viadrina media portal.
+A report on the event has been published in the Viadrina Logbook and the recording is available on the Viadrina media portal.

 Foucault's Reception 40 Years After